 Things to Do with Kids in Orlando, Florida

 Dreaming of a warm weather vacation this winter?
-Well it is closer than you think!
-Like a direct flight close, which is something a bit unusual for Vermonters.
+Well, it is closer than you think!
 To escape our winter blues, we planned a quick, long weekend getaway in January.
 When choosing a hotel for this trip, we wanted a place that would allow us to explore Orlando.
 Because as much as we love Disney there is so much more to do than just the theme parks.

 The Holiday Inn Club Vacations at Orange Lake Resort was the perfect spot for us to call home while we stayed and played in Orlando.
 This resort is made up of four villages that cover more than 1,450 acres.
 We stayed in a two bedroom villa in River Island.
 It had a king-sized bedroom, a room with two doubles, plus there was a pullout couch in the living room.
 This spacious unit could easily accommodate one large family or two families of four.

 Not wanting to make dinner after long days out and about, we tried out the River Island Grilling Company.
-Dinner was a mix of chop house choices, flatbreads and sushi.
-A surprising nice touch at the end of the meal were the $2 small dessert choices — just right for kids!
+Dinner was a mix of chop house choices, flatbreads, and sushi.
+A surprising nice touch at the end of the meal was the $2 small dessert choices — just right for kids!